 Mental Math

 Daily life presents many opportunities to perform operations with decimal numbers.
 For example, shopping and measuring involve decimal numbers.
-Estimation skills and mental math skills are characteristics of number sense and operations sense.
-A variety of mental math strategies can be used, including rounding, decomposition, and the use of benchmarks.
+Having solid estimation and mental math skills are characteristics of good number sense and operation sense.
+A variety of mental math strategies can be used, including rounding, decomposing, and using benchmarks.

-Mentally multiplying and dividing whole numbers and decimals by powers of ten builds on the constant 10:1 ratio that exists between place-value columns.
+Mentally multiplying and dividing whole numbers and decimals by powers of ten builds on the constant 10:1 ratio between place value columns.

 Source: Ontario Curriculum, Mathematics Curriculum, Grades 1-8, 2020, Ontario Ministry of Education.